couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 var view = client.GetView("beer", "by_name");
 ```

-The return type of GetView is an enumerable IView, where each enumerated value
+The return type of `GetView` is an enumerable `IView`, where each enumerated value
-is an IViewRow.
+is an `IViewRow`.
 The actual view query isn't run until you enumerate over the
 view.
 For example, if you wanted to print out each of the keys that have been
-indexed, you could use the IViewRow instance's Info dictionary.
+indexed, you could use the `IViewRow` instance's Info dictionary.
 This particular
-view emits null as the value, so that will be empty when this snippet runs.
+view emits null as the value, so that is empty when this snippet runs.

 ```
 foreach (var row in view)